What Is Everboarding and Why Your Enablement Team Needs It

 - Reduced turnover: Employees who feel supported and invested in their development are less likely to leave, reducing turnover and ensuring long-term retention of top talent.

-To successfully implement everboarding, your enablement team and learning and development teams need the right set of tools and strategies that support continuous learning at every stage of an employee’s career.
 These tools and strategies help create a seamless learning experience, ensure engagement, and foster skill development long after onboarding, benefiting even experienced and tenured employees.

-Learning management systems (LMS) | These platforms offer continuous training programs, track progress, and provide initial and long-term employee development resources. |
+| Learning management systems (LMS) | These platforms—like Articulate 360’s Reach—offer continuous training programs, track progress, and provide initial and long-term employee development resources. |

-Authoring tools | Tools like Articulate 360 and Adobe Captivate help create interactive, customized e-learning content, including modules, quizzes, microlearning, and simulations, to enhance engagement |
+| Authoring tools | Tools like Storyline and Rise help create interactive, customized e-learning content, including modules, quizzes, microlearning, and simulations, to enhance engagement. |

-Knowledge sharing platforms | Tools like wikis and forums foster collaboration and an ongoing process by allowing employees to share knowledge and expertise. |
+| Knowledge sharing platforms | Tools like wikis, forums, and communities of practice foster collaboration and an ongoing process by allowing employees to share knowledge and expertise. |

-Employee engagement tools | Platforms that promote communication and feedback, helping managers stay connected with employees and ensuring learning is relevant and impactful. |
+| Employee engagement tools | These platforms promote communication and feedback, helping managers stay connected with employees and ensuring learning is relevant and impactful. |

 - Focus on personalized learning: Tailor learning paths to individual strengths, preferences, and career goals to boost engagement and ownership of development.